FAQs: Accredited Employer Work Visa

 Only an Accredited Employer can hire migrant workers on an AEWV.
 The first step of this process is Employer Accreditation which is granted by Immigration NZ for 12 months initially and then 24 months for subsequent applications.

 After the first step, a Job Check must be applied.
 This is gate two.
 Only after a Job Check is approved, can a migrant be invited to apply for an ‘AEWV’.
-Please note that, unlike previously, without being invited and getting a ‘token’, which gets generated upon approval of the Job Check, the migrant cannot apply for their work visa.
+Please note that without being invited and getting a ‘token’, which gets generated upon approval of the Job Check, the migrant cannot apply for their work visa.

 To help you understand this work visa system, here are answers to some key questions shared by INZ.
 These are the questions that recruiters and HR professionals or migrants are asking them.